bublik77/final_task/README.md

     python3 search_file.py
     .....
     Enter word to search(*.txt or file_name): some_file
-    Enter in which directory to search(by default: /home/user): we can leave empty for default of set full path
+    Enter in which directory to search(by default: /home/user): we can leave empty \for default of set full path
     ```
-2. or tun with arguments:
+2. or run with arguments:
     ```
     python3 search_file.py "somefile" "/path/where_search"
     ```